Getting started with the Environmental Slam

 5. Prepare your images, text, and slides

 The new online format will give you the opportunity to share images and slides in a new way from our traditional presentations.
 Make sure that you are planning out your images and text to be clear for the audience.
-Also keep in mind the size limit of the video.
-It needs to be under 100 MB.

 I'm an adult.
 How can I help get students, organizations, or young people involved?